 Arthritis can, in part, come from our genes, as in the case of autoimmunity, and most types of arthritis now are thought to have autoimmune components.
 But genes aren’t destiny, necessarily.

-What we put in our bodies affect our autoimmunity genes.
+What we put in our bodies affects our autoimmunity genes.
 Lots of new research points to the fact that foods can flip our autoimmune gene switches, making our disease better or worse.

 There are many kinds of arthritis, but they share one common root: inflammation.
 Here are some common types of arthritis: